Parang La Trek

 The trek ends at Karzok, from where Leh is a 5 hour drive.
 From Leh, you can take one of several daily flights to Delhi or Srinagar, or go back via road in shared or private taxis.
 A seat in a shared Tempo Traveler to Manali can cost anything between INR 1500 - INR 3500, depending on the season.
 From Manali, there are several overnight Volvo buses and HRTC buses to Delhi.

 Parang La is made only for experienced trekkers who want to test their limits.
 The challenges faced in the trek should not be underestimated.
-You should attempt this trek only If you have already done a trek that climbs to 4700-5000 metres.
+You should attempt Parang la only If you have already done a trek that climbs to 4700-5000 meters.
 It is recommended not to opt this trek if you cannot get acclimatized in the mountains of Ladakh.
 Besides you need to have a strong physical endurance to complete this trek.
+On Bikat rating scale Parang la trek difficulty level is 7.
 For details on trek difficulty level, please read on Bikat Rating Scale

 Should have an experience of at least 10 – 15 trek days in the Himalayas, At least one Moderate Plus category trek, Experience of trekking at altitudes higher than 4700 - 5000 mts, Medical fitness certificate from CMO of a recognized hospital.